FROM AUTHOR TO authority

 2. Or do something radically different.
 (Something truly distinctive, outstanding.
 Something with exponential, not marginal, results.)

 So if your competitors are all pumping out shallow internet memes in an attempt to go viral, zagging means you should answer your best clients’ biggest problem in a rich, deeply thought-out way.
-In other words, you should write a book.

-Above all, though, when you begin to seriously consider writing your book, you’ve got to relentlessly ask yourself what is it for?
+When you begin to seriously consider writing your book, you’ve got to relentlessly ask yourself what is it for?
 Why are you writing?

 In other words, is your book an end in itself, or is it a means to an end?